alwinshaji/tableau-portfolio/README.md

 # 📊 Daikibo Machine Breakdown Analysis

-This project is my irst Tableau dashboard, built to explore machine breakdown trends across multiple Daikibo factory locations using telemetry data from May 2021.
+This project is my first Tableau dashboard, built to explore machine breakdown trends across multiple Daikibo factory locations using telemetry data from May 2021.

 ---